Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in North Narrabeen - Warriewood (South) was found to be above average when compared nationally for a number of language and cultural background related metrics
+In terms of cultural diversity, North Narrabeen - Warriewood (South) records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Frequently Asked Questions - Diversity